Quinn2017/Skill-Bill-and-Teds/README.md

 # Skill-Bill-and-Teds
 A nostalgic return to an 80s classic 'Bill and Ted'.
-A Mycroft skill that lets you invoke air guitar soundclip.
+A Mycroft skill that lets you invoke air guitar soundclip in style.

 ## CURRENT STATE:
-The skill Works.
+Initial phases.

 ## REQUIREMENTS
 No requirements.

 ## USAGE:
-Say "station" or "wild stallions" to invoke air guitar.
+Say the iconic phrase "station" or "wild stallions" to invoke air guitar.

 ## ISSUES / TODO:
-No known problems.
-I just need to add longer / different air guitar clips.
+Understand why the .dialog and self.process.wait() can't be inserted Add longer / different air guitar clips.

 ## Credits
 https://github.com/KathyReid/skill-malibu-stacy